AdobeDocs/workfront.en/help/workfront-basics/the-new-workfront-experience/new-toolbar-for-lists.md

  </tbody>
 </table>

-&#42;To find out what plan, license type, or access you have, contact your `Workfront administrator`.
+&#42;To find out what plan, license type, or access you have, contact your Workfront administrator.

-## Benefits of the toolbar in `the new Adobe Workfront experience`
+## Benefits of the toolbar in the new Adobe Workfront experience

 * Most drop-down menus, links, or toggles have been replaced by icons to make efficient use of the toolbar space and to provide a more consistent experience.
 * A new icon for opening the Summary has been added to the toolbar.
 This gives you more control over when you want to display more information on tasks and issues or collaborate on them.
 * Managing filters, views, and groupings has been standardized for all three elements to match one another.
 You can now remove or share a filter, view, or a grouping without first having to display it.

-## Lists where the updated toolbar is available in `the new Adobe Workfront experience`
+## Lists where the updated toolbar is available in the new Adobe Workfront experience

 The updated toolbar is available in the following lists: